TikTok LIVE API for Python: Real-Time Livestream Events (Unofficial)

 Getting Started

-1. Install the module via pip from the PyPi repository
+Install the TikTok LIVE API client for Python via pip from the PyPi repository:

 pip install TikTokLive